MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ### Menu page

 The menu page is, at its simplest, a list of pre-designed pizzas available for users to purchase, with links to the page where a user can create their own pizza.
-The user stories emphasised that this page should be simple to navigate and ensure that the users at all times know exactly what they are purchasing.
+The user stories emphasized that this page should be simple to navigate and ensure that the users at all times know exactly what they are purchasing.
 The pizzas available are displayed in a grid (likely using flexbox, with three being shown, but the exact number dependant on screen size).

 ![V1 Menu Page](src/Wireframes/V1/MenuPagePizzaDesktop.png "Pizza Menu Page version 1")